Dr Susan Rasmussen

 - Cogan, Nicola (Principal Investigator) Kirk, Alison (Principal Investigator) Rasmussen, Susan (Principal Investigator)

-- Awarded 10k funding from gate 2 industry engagement and commercialisation for development of Sentinel
+- Awarded stage gate 1, 2 & 3 industry engagement and commercialisation for development of Sentinel and translation to Arabic.
+42K from stage funding and 20K from company

 - Exploring Chinese international students’ understanding of loneliness to inform cultural adaptation of mindfulness-based cognitive therapy (MBCT)